Tawa Toastmasters

 Unusual Grammar

-If the following was said in a meeting:
+If the following is said during a meeting:

 “If your daddy’s name is Jim and if Jim swims and if Jim’s slim, the perfect Christmas gift for him is a set of Slim Jim Swim Fins.”

-This is a tongue twister that should be mentioned by the Grammarian.
+This tongue twister should be highlighted by the Grammarian.

 Poor Grammar

-Mark said he will put a Jalapeno on his bread.
-Jalapeno was pronounced with a “J” sound.
-This is wrong.
-It should be pronounced with an “H” sound – “Halapeno”.
-Jalapeno is a Mexican-Spanish word.
+Mark said he will put a Jalapeño on his bread.
+Jalapeño was pronounced with a “J” sound, which is incorrect.
+It should be pronounced with an “H” sound – “Halapeño”.
+Jalapeño is a Mexican-Spanish word.

-Need to be tactful when mentioning poor grammar and words pronounced wrong.
+It is important to be tactful when addressing poor grammar and mispronunciations.

 Listening Challenge

-This is a test to see if club members are listening.
-If the following is said:
+This test checks if club members are attentive.
+If the following statements are made:

 Start of the meeting

-Say the Word of the Day.
-Have it visible so members are reminded to use the Word of the Day in their speech.
-Mention that unusual and poor grammar will be checked.
-Also say a listening challenge will be done.
+Introduce the Word of the Day and ensure it is visible so members are reminded to use it in their speeches.
+Mention that unusual and poor grammar will be noted, and announce that a listening challenge will be conducted.

 End of the meeting

-Announce who mentioned the Word of the Day in their speech.
+Announce who used the Word of the Day in their speeches.
 For example:

-Announce who had unusual and poor grammar.
-Then do the listening challenge.
+Highlight instances of unusual and poor grammar, then conduct the listening challenge.

 Meeting Manager